 What personal information do we hold?

-We may also conduct more informal application processes or expressions of interest.
-They may involve submitting a short personal statement.
+The OPCC may also conduct other, more informal application processes.
+For example, we may simply require you to send us a short personal statement.

-- Equal opportunities data: racial or ethnic origin, mental and physical health, political beliefs, religious beliefs, trade union affiliation, genetic data and data concerning your sexual life/orientation.
+- Equal opportunities data: Racial or ethnic origin, mental and physical health, political beliefs, religious beliefs, trade union affiliation, genetic data and data about your sexual life/orientation.
 (This information is not required and will not affect your application.
-The information will not be made available to anyone outside of the recruitment team in a way that will identify you.
-Any information provided will be used to produce and monitor equal opportunities statistics.)
+We will not make information available to anyone outside the recruitment team in a way that will identify you.
+The information will be used to produce and monitor equal opportunities statistics.)

 If your application is successful and you receive a conditional offer, you will need to be police vetted.
 The police vetting form has a separate Privacy Notice.
 This sets out how your personal data will be processed.